Tuplanolla/dez/prototype/notes.md

 Spitters and van der Weegen make no claims, but seem to share them as they see fit in the implementation.
 Whether sharing is required by canonical names or vice versa is unclear.
+I will let explicit operational class inheritance give rise to sharing and see what happens.

 Regarding conflicting or extensible notations (minor issue), Spitters and van der Weegen make no claims and